-While starring in the popular daytime drama playing opposite of Ted Danson and JoBeth Williams, he met with the famed acting teacher and “father” of The Method, Lee Strasberg.
+While starring in the popular daytime drama playing opposite of Ted Danson and JoBeth Williams, Gary met with the famed acting teacher and “father” of The Method, Lee Strasberg.
 Swanson studied with Strasberg both privately and at The Actors Studio.
-The year he auditioned for The Actors Studio, he competed against three thousand other promising students.
-He was one of three selected and became a lifetime member accepted into this prestigious acting company.
-Under Strasberg’s tutelage, Swanson became one of the highest rated actors on television.
+The year he auditioned for The Actors Studio, he competed against three thousand other promising actors.
+He was one of three accepted and became a lifetime member of this prestigious acting company.
+Under Strasberg’s tutelage, Swanson became one of the highest rated actors on daytime television.

-It was at the Actors Studio and privately that Gary continued his working relationship and friendship with Strasberg until his passing in 1982.
-During that time and after, Gary starred in numerous films (“Vice Squad”, “Blood Red” , “Convicts” , “Bone Collector”), nighttime series, pilots (“Tipple Cross” , “The City”), Television Movies Of The Week, theatrical productions and numerous national commercials both domestically and throughout the world.
-He is most noted as “The Irish Spring Man”.Swanson continued his work with Lee Strasberg for eight years while building his career as a working actor in New York and Los Angeles.
+It was at the Actors Studio and privately that Gary continued his working relationship and friendship with Strasberg for eight years until his passing in 1982.
+During that time and after, Gary built his career as a working actor in New York and Los Angeles.
+Starring in numerous films like “Vice Squad”, “Blood Red”, “Convicts”, “Bone Collector”.

 His movie career kicked off in 1974, and since then, he has starred in 15 feature films.
 He has guest starred in numerous television series and films, theatrical productions and hundreds of national television commercials.

 Gary has starred and worked with some of the greatest directors in the world – Arthur Hiller, William Friedkin, Peter Masterson, Nicolas Roeg, and Philip Noyce.